santolucito/santolucito.github.io/ggu/cs102/index.md

 Make a program to grade a class.
 We will need two files...

-- Student.java - the student object should have two fields, a name and list of grades.
+- [Student.java](ggu/cs102/Student.java) - the student object should have two fields, a name and list of grades.
-- Grader.java - the main method will create a list of students and assign grades to each student.
+- [Classroom.java](ggu/cs102/Classroom.java) - the main method will create a list of students and assign grades to each student.
 Then compute the final grades for each student.

+A few vocabulary words for functions

+- method header
+- parameters
+- return type

 The student object has a list of grades, but we need be careful how we edit them.
 For this, we introduce the ```private``` keyword and object functions.